MUSEQuBES: The Column Density, Covering Fraction, Mass, and Environmental Dependence of Cool HI Gas Around Low-Redshift Galaxies: Discussion

 In Fig.~\ref{fig:dv_dist}, a significant clustering of \HI\ absorbers around the galaxy redshifts is observed.
 Although the dispersion of the distribution ($\sigma_{\rm LOS}\approx0.44$) suggests that \HI\ absorbers are primarily `bound' to the associated galaxy, in this section we investigate how the line of sight velocities of individual \HI\ components compare with respect to the local escape velocities of the halos when galaxies of different stellar mass at different $D/R_{\rm vir}$ are considered.

-In Fig. \ref{fig:v_esc}, we show the absolute LOS velocity of individual \HI\ components w.r.t. the host galaxy, normalized by the local escape velocity ($|v_{\rm LOS}^{c}/v_{\rm esc}|$), plotted against the halo mass with red circles (for $D<R_{\rm vir}$), green triangles (for $1\leq D/R_{\rm vir}<3$), and purple star symbols (for $D/R_{\rm vir}\geq3$) for the galaxies in our sample.
+In Fig. \ref{fig:v_esc}, we show the absolute LOS velocity of individual \HI\ components w.r.t. the host galaxy, normalized by the local escape velocity ($|v_{\rm LOS}^{c}/v_{\rm esc}|$), plotted against the halo mass with red circles (for $D\leq R_{\rm vir}$), and green triangles (for $D/R_{\rm vir}>1$), in {\tt Panels A} and {\tt B}, respectively, for the galaxies in our sample.
 The solid and open symbols represent the primary (i.e., strongest) and other weaker components in an absorption system.
 A fraction of the \HI\ components clearly lie above the $|v_{\rm LOS}^{c}/v_{\rm esc}| = 1$ threshold, indicating that they are unbound from their associated galaxies.
 However, this effect is less pronounced for absorbers detected within the virial radius, suggesting that most of the inner CGM gas remains gravitationally bound.
 A few \HI\ components appear to lie beyond the nominal selection limit (dashed line).
 This is because the limit is computed assuming a fixed impact parameter of $D = R_{\rm vir}$ and a redshift of $z = 0.4$.
+In {\tt Panel C}, we show the $|v_{\rm LOS}^{c}/v_{\rm esc}|$ of the \HI\ components plotted against the $D/R_{\rm vir}$.
+The two quantities exhibit a weak but significant correlation for the primary components ($\tau=0.2,~p=0.008$).